k-k-d/PoPL/HW2/README.md

 # HW2 - Declarative Sequential Interpreter written in Oz

+(Note: This has been done as an individual project)

 Overview of the implementation of the interpreter:
 1. The program, when fed into the Interpreter function is wrapped into a semantic stack and the Interpret function recursively operates on this stack till it becomes empty.
 2. The SAS is implemented with a dictionary and is roughly maintained as a union-find datastructure.
 Also, a cell is used to maintain indexing in the dictionary (SAS).